-- (b) The secretary or the director may, in such officer's discretion, not revoke the license of a cultivator, laboratory, processor, distributor or retail dispensary if such licensee existed at a location prior to the establishment of a school, religious organization, public library or public park within 1,000 feet of such licensee. - (c) This section shall not apply to research related to marijuana conducted at a postsecondary educational institution, academic medical center or private research and development organization as part of a research protocol approved by an institutional review board or equivalent entity. - (d) As used in this section: - (1) "Public library" means any library established pursuant to article 12 of chapter 12 of the Kansas Statutes Annotated, and amendments thereto, and any other library that serves the general public and is funded in whole, or in part, from moneys derived from tax levies; - (2) "public park" means any park or other outdoor recreational area or facility, including, but not limited to, parks, open spaces, trails, swimming pools, playgrounds and playing courts and fields, established by the state, or any political subdivision thereof; - (3) "religious organization" means any organization, church, body of communicants or group, gathered in common membership for mutual support and edification in piety, worship and religious observances, or a society of individuals united for religious purposes at a definite place and such religious organization maintains an established place of worship within this state and has a regular schedule of services or meetings at least on a weekly basis and has been determined to be organized and created as a bona fide religious organization; and - (4) "school" means any public or private educational institution, including, but not limited to, any college, university, community college, technical college, high school, middle school, elementary school, trade school, vocational school or other professional school providing training or education.
+- (b) (1) The director may, in the director's discretion, not revoke the license of a cultivator, laboratory, processor, distributor or retail dispensary if such licensee existed at a location prior to the establishment of a school, religious organization, public library or public park within 1,000 feet of such licensee. - (2) Any licensee may petition for and receive an exemption from the provisions of this section upon approval by the secretary of health and environment and the director of alcoholic beverage control. - (c) This section shall not apply to research related to marijuana conducted at a postsecondary educational institution, academic medical center or private research and development organization as part of a research protocol approved by an institutional review board or equivalent entity. - (d) As used in this section: - (1) "Public library" means any library established pursuant to article 12 of chapter 12 of the Kansas Statutes Annotated, and amendments thereto, and any other library that serves the general public and is funded in whole, or in part, from moneys derived from tax levies; - (2) "public park" means any park or other outdoor recreational area or facility, including, but not limited to, parks, open spaces, trails, swimming pools, playgrounds and playing courts and fields, established by the state, or any political subdivision thereof; - (3) "religious organization" means any organization, church, body of communicants or group, gathered in common membership for mutual support and edification in piety, worship and religious observances, or a society of individuals united for religious purposes at a definite place and such religious organization maintains an established place of worship within this state and has a regular schedule of services or meetings at least on a weekly basis and has been determined to be organized and created as a bona fide religious organization; and - (4) "school" means any public or private educational institution, including, but not limited to, any college, university, community college, technical college, high school, middle school, elementary school, trade school, vocational school or other professional school providing training or education.

 New Sec.
-43. Each applicant for a cultivator license, laboratory license, processor license, distributor license or retail dispensary license shall require any owner, director, officer and any employee or agent of such applicant to be fingerprinted and to submit to a state and national criminal history record check.
-The secretary of agriculture and the director of alcoholic beverage control are authorized to submit the fingerprints to the Kansas bureau of investigation and the federal bureau of investigation for a state and national criminal history record check.
-The department of agriculture and the director shall use the information obtained from fingerprinting and the state and national criminal history record check for purposes of verifying the identification of the applicant and for making a determination of the qualifications of the applicant for licensure.
+48. Each applicant for a cultivator license, laboratory license, processor license, distributor license or retail dispensary license shall require any owner, director, officer and any employee or agent of such applicant to be fingerprinted and to submit to a state and national criminal history record check.
+The director of alcoholic beverage control is authorized to submit the fingerprints to the Kansas bureau of investigation and the federal bureau of investigation for a state and national criminal history record check.
+The director shall use the information obtained from fingerprinting and the state and national criminal history record check for purposes of verifying the identification of the applicant and for making a determination of the qualifications of the applicant for licensure.
 The Kansas bureau of investigation may charge a reasonable fee to the applicant for fingerprinting and conducting a criminal history record check